pikhitesh27/PersonalizedEmailAgent/README.md

 ## Usage
 1. Enter your course details and the persona you want to target.
 2. Upload an Excel file with at least one column containing LinkedIn profile URLs (and, optionally, email addresses).
-3. Enter your LinkedIn and Gmail credentials (Gmail App Password recommended).
+3. Enter your Gmail credentials (Gmail App Password recommended).
 4. Start the workflow.
-The app will scrape profiles and generate email drafts.
+The app will scrape LinkedIn profiles using the Bright Data API and generate email drafts.
 5. Review the results, download the CSV, and send emails directly from the app.

 ## Security
-- Your credentials are only used in-memory for the session and never stored.
+- Your Gmail credentials are only used in-memory for the session and never stored.
 - Use a Gmail App Password for sending emails (see Google instructions).
+- Your Bright Data API key is required for LinkedIn scraping and should be kept secure in your `.env` file.
 - For production use, consider setting up OAuth for Gmail.

 ## Troubleshooting
-- Make sure your LinkedIn and Gmail credentials are correct.
+- Make sure your Gmail credentials and Bright Data API key are correct.
-- If scraping fails, check your LinkedIn login or network connection.
+- If scraping fails, check your Bright Data API key, quota, or network connection.
 - If emails are not sending, ensure your Gmail App Password is valid and you have not hit sending limits.